mrbmp33/maya_tdd_suite/docs/source/quickstart.rst

 located under the project's */tests* directory.

 ..todo: Should probably add the functionality to pass paths as an argument when launching tests from the cmd line.

+!!
+Tests must be importable from the paths provided in the configuration